JRahala/i-solation/README.md

 # i-solation

 Web application built using the flask framework.
-A pseudo facebook built as a platform to share experiences during isolation and a place for people to share ideas or set up projects.
+A pseudo facebook built as a platform to share experiences during isolation and a place for people to share ideas or set up / help out with charity projects.